PolicyPad: Collaborative Prototyping of LLM Policies

 \subsection{System Walkthrough}

 \pp can be used by any individual or group who wishes to facilitate a policy prototyping session---whether it be an AI lab, academic group, non-profit, or another organization.
+To do so, we use a running example of hypothetical LLM policy for financial advice.
 As a note on this section's terminology, we distinguish ``facilitators'' (those running the policy prototyping session) from ``users'' (policy designers participating in the session).